 There are multiple types of whitening trays available, including universal-fit, custom-made, boil-and-bite, and pre-filled options.
 Of these, the custom-made options tend to deliver the best results since they conform to the shape of your teeth, ensuring an even application of the gel, and don’t come with the risks of tooth damage like boil-and-bite options.

 The cost of whitening trays is all over the board, from $45 on the more affordable end to $100+ when you opt for customized options.
-However, just like with the LED kits, you should assess value based on how many applications you get per kit as the price per whitening session might be less than seemingly more affordable options.
+Like LED kits, finding an option with reusable equipment can save you money on maintenance treatments down the line.

 Pros: